Death Wish (1974 film): Filming

-Winner himself asked for several revisions in the script.
-Both the novel and the original script had no scenes showing the vigilante interacting with his wife.
+Winner asked for several revisions in the script.
+Both the novel and the original script had no scenes showing Paul interacting with Joanna.
 Winner decided to include a prologue depicting a happy relationship and so the prologue of the film depicts the couple vacationing in Hawaii.
-The early draft of the script had the vigilante being inspired by seeing a fight scene in the Western film High Noon.
+The early draft of the script had Paul being inspired by seeing a fight scene in the Western film High Noon.
 Winner decided on a more elaborate scene, involving a fight scene in a recreation of the Wild West, taking place in Tucson, Arizona.

-The final script had the vigilante making an occasional reference to Westerns.
-While confronting an armed mugger, he challenges him to draw (Kersey tells him to "fill your hand," the same challenge issued by Western movie icon John Wayne to his main opponent in the climactic shootout in 1969's True Grit).
+The final script had Paul making an occasional reference to Westerns.
+While confronting an armed mugger, he challenges him to draw.
+Paul tells him to "fill your hand," the same challenge issued by Western movie icon John Wayne to his main opponent in the climactic shootout in 1969's True Grit.
 When Ochoa tells him to get out of town, he asks if he has until sundown to do so.
 The killing in the subway station was supposed to remain off-screen in Mayes' script, but Winner decided to turn this into an actual, brutal scene.
 A minor argument occurred when it came to a shooting location for the film.
 Bronson asked for a California-based location so that he could visit his family in Bel Air, Los Angeles.
 Winner insisted on New York City and De Laurentiis agreed.
 Ultimately, Bronson backed down.

-Death Wish was shot on location in New York City during the winter of 1973–1974.
+Death Wish was shot on location in New York City from January 14, 1974, to Mid-April 1974.
 Death Wish was first released to American audiences in July 1974.
-The world premiere took place on July 24 in the Loews Theater of New York City.
-During the whole production, the crew members had to wear face masks, due to the freezing temperatures that would make the water in their eyes freeze.
+The world premiere took place on July 24 in the Loews Theater in New York City.

 Music

 Multiple Grammy award-winning jazz musician Herbie Hancock produced and composed the original score for the soundtrack to the movie.
 It was his third film score, after the 1966 movie Blow-up and The Spook Who Sat By The Door (1973).
-Michael Winner said, "[Dino] De Laurentiis said 'Get a cheap English band.'
-Because the English bands were very successful.
-But I had a girlfriend who was in Sesame Street, a Puerto Rican actress (Sonia Manzano), who played a checkout girl at the supermarket [in Death Wish], and she was a great jazz fan.
-She said, 'Well, you should have Herbie Hancock.
-He's got this record out called Head Hunters.'
-She gave me Head Hunters, which was staggering.
-And I said, 'Dino, never mind a cheap English band, we'll have Herbie Hancock.'
-Which we did."

-Hancock's theme for the film was quoted in "Judge, Jury and Executioner," a 2013 single by Atoms for Peace.
+Producer Dino De Laurentiis initially wanted "a cheap English band" to score the film, but Winner's then-girlfriend Sonia Manzano gave Winner a copy of Head Hunters, which prompted the director to offer Hancock the job.
+Using synthesizers, Hancock performed much of the music himself, and the orchestral pieces he wrote were arranged and conducted by Jerry Peters.